gerardpc/python-course/docs/sections/python_libraries/typer.md

 ## Usage

-It is recommended to use Typer in a Pythonh project with a clean directory structure.
+It is recommended to use Typer in a Python project with a clean directory structure.
 This makes it easier to organize the code and to add new commands and arguments.